isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 The purpose of HAnS is to enable recording and editing support for feature annotations.

 #### HAnS-text supports:
+For the parsing to work properly, make sure to save four files after changes.

 * Embedded Feature Annotations (check .feature-model to browse all defined features)

 * Code Completion (ctrl space to get suggested completion)